 - Uninvited people, websites, or apps could access your home and take control of your Nest products.

-- Your products may behave erratically.
+- Your products might behave erratically.

-- You may receive unsolicited emails.
+- You might receive unsolicited emails.

 You might want to contact the third-party company and have them remove your information from their system.
 Google doesn't have access to the systems managed by third-party companies.
 You'll need to contact the third-party company directly.